Speedy1991/graphql_workshop/exercise4/README.md

 - Follow the TODO's in the file

 ## Questions
+- Why can't we use a DjangoObjectType on the main Query?
-Is this a valid query?
+- Is this a valid query?
 Why?
 Why not?

 ```
 students {